sablier-labs/flow/README.md

 - Anyone can deposit into a stream, allowing others to fund your streams.
 - No limit on deposits; any amount can be deposited or refunded if not yet streamed to recipients.
 - Streams without sufficient balance will accumulate debt until paused or sufficiently funded.
-- Senders can pause and restart streams without losing track of debt and the amount owed to the recipient.
+- Senders can pause and restart streams without losing track of previously accrued debt.

 ## How it Works